Schecter Guitar Research: Diamond Series

 The Diamond Series was first introduced in 1998, and consists of all the non-custom, mass-produced Schecter models.
 The Diamond Series is further divided into groups of guitars, which share common design characteristics.
 Schecter has stated that it will not customize any Diamond Series guitar, thus any Diamond Series guitar is sold "as is".

 Although there are a large variety of models available in the Diamond range, many are 'mixed and matched' parts from different Schecter guitars.
 For example, all "Omen", "C", "Hellraiser" and "Damien" basses have the same body shape, although some have set necks rather than bolt on necks, different finish colors, and different woods.
 However, Schecter produces many different guitars from a smaller number of core parts.
-This mix and match culture has the benefit of allowing guitarists to find a Schecter to fit their exact requirements, but negatively gives less of a 'core product' range as shown by Gibson Guitars who only have a small range of guitars available.
+This mix and match culture has the benefit of allowing guitarists to find a Schecter to fit their exact requirements.

-Some of the best known guitars made by Schecter are the 'C Series' in various configurations such as the "Hellraiser" and "Blackjack" models, and the S Series, which included the S-1 Elite (double cut) guitars, which resembled Gibson's Les Paul Double Cut and double cut Melody Maker—and the S-1 (a less fancy version of the S-1 Elite).
+Some of the best known guitars made by Schecter are the 'C Series' in various configurations such as the "Hellraiser" and "Blackjack" models, and the S Series, which included the S-1 Elite (double cut) guitars and the S-1 (a less fancy version of the S-1 Elite).
 The 'Elite' versions of Schecter's mass-produced instruments often include an arched top, abalone binding, a bound fretboard and a bound headstock with a finish matched to the body.
 Despite the decorative features, these instruments remained affordable and of reasonable quality.
 Pickups on many mass-produced Schecter models are almost always 'Duncan Designed' humbuckers (double coil pickups based on Seymour Duncan's pickup specifications), usually with a 'push-pull' coil splitter control that splits the full humbucker pickup sound into the sharper tone of a single coil pickup.

 Schecter targeted specific market segments with occasional limited runs of its mass-produced guitar models in novelty finishes.
 The 'Aviation Series', which appeared around 2006 and ran for about a year, equipped certain mass-produced model bodies (the PT, Tempest, S-1, etc.) with World War II US (and British) aircraft colors and markings, and special pickup covers that look like cooling louvers.

 Schecter also makes seven-string models, eight-string models and recently, nine-string models.
 Schecter's 'Diamond series' guitars use components such as TonePros locking bridge products on non-tremolo models and original Floyd Rose double locking tremolos on many of the six and seven string models.
 Many models also feature USA EMG or Seymour Duncan pick-ups and Grover tuners.